 The locations for the lung cancer include the whole lung, the bronchus and their parts, the mediastinum and the Thoracic lymph nodes.

-In the case of the coeliac disease the surgical procedure can be a form of biopsy, performed in different locations (a biopsy in the greater curvature, a biopsy in the pyloric antrum and one in the duodenum).
+In the case of the celiac disease the surgical procedure can be a form of biopsy, performed in different locations (a biopsy in the greater curvature, a biopsy in the pyloric antrum and one in the duodenum).
 As such, these cases are naturally connected to their locations.

-The anatomical locations for the coeliac disease include the Duodenum and its different parts, where the disease is located.
+The anatomical locations for the celiac disease include the Duodenum and its different parts, where the disease is located.
 Since the biopsy that allows to diagnose the disease can also be performed in the pyloric antrum and the greater curvature, they are included among the locations.

 has characteristics: functional